alexRyan719/playground-hbgs278s/statement.md

    manipulation can be done a few ways in python

         print("Hello! " * 3)

+   For the rest of the examples, let's declare a String variable to use

+        test_string = "Hello World, but now our new string!"

    Slicing is where you target or work with only parts of a string.
    To do this, use square brackets ([]).
 Within the square brackets you can set the start, stop, and step.
-Or in other words, the starting point, ending point, and how much to count # by
+Or in other words, the starting point, ending point, and how much to count by

-        test_string = "Hello World!"
         print(test_string[1:6])

    Print every other letter